opulo-inc/docs/docs/openpnp/ftp/1-installing-the-feeders/index.md

 1. Navigate to the `Feeders` tab in the top-right pane.
   ![Switch to the feeders list](images/Feeders-tab.png)

-2. Click on the "Position Nozzle" icon button to bring the nozzle over the feeder.
+2. Select the feeder you want to start with and click on the "Position Nozzle" icon button to bring the nozzle over the feeder.
   ![Position the nozzle over the feeder](images/Position-nozzle-over-feeder.png)

 3. Use the Jog controls to lower the Z axis until the nozzle is touching the surface of the plastic tape cover.